garypwn/advent-of-code/2022/README.md

 ### [Day 16](day_16) - Pressure

 You have some valves.
-You have 30 minutes to open the vales in the order that releases the most pressure.
+You have 30 minutes to open the valves in the order that releases the most pressure.
 It takes 1 minute to open a valve, and one minute to move to an adjacent location.

 For this puzzle, I decided to switch from using igraph, which I'd been using from previous puzzles,